How We Built Gocap, Facilitating Data-Driven Care for Injectable Medicine

 The first version of Gocap used an LCD display.
 As we expanded to multiple types of treatment, we switched to OLED to accommodate variable information displays on a single SKU.

-I was particularly interested in the percieved differences in objects we have to use and objects we want to use.
-Many objects that meet health needs are percieved as scary, unappealing, or unworthy of public display.
+I was particularly interested in the perceived differences in objects we have to use and objects we want to use.
+Many objects that meet health needs are perceived as scary, unappealing, or unworthy of public display.
 Not so for eyeglasses; They're an article of fashion, even though they serve a medical purpose — correcting vision.
 What's the delta between eyeglasses and a hearing aid?

 By placing Gocap's industrial design and user experience solidly within the design language of consumer wearables and other lifestyle products, we created a tool that people actually wanted to incorporate into their daily routine, and develop positive relationships with.